malkhafajiy/CMP9134-Advanced-Software-Engineering/PyLibrary.md

 1. open the terminal in VSCode by selecting "Terminal" from the View menu.

 2. Set up a Python virtual environment using this command `python3 -m venv venv`.
-This will create a new virtual environment in a folder named "env".
+This will create a new virtual environment in a folder named "venv".

-3. Activate the virtual environment using this command `source venv\Scripts\activate` on Windows, (`source venv/bin/activate` on macOS or Linux).
+3. Activate the virtual environment using this command `venv\Scripts\activate` on Windows, (`venv/bin/activate` on macOS or Linux).
 You should see the name of your virtual environment in the command prompt.

 In your environment, make sure you have `pip` installed `wheel`, `setuptools` and `twine`.
 We will need them for later to build our Python library.
 > pip install wheel